 Be cautious: The

 PREFIX option is within the parentheses, and the value of the option is a left parentheses symbol enclosed in single quotes.

 A textual content string might be added AFTER (however not BEFORE) the numbers by merely including the text within the format.

 proc format; picture phone Low-high='9999999999 - Mobile'; run; data test; format mobile phone.; input Mobile $30.; datalines; 9900001000 8888888888 ; run;

 A character string might be displayed for certain values while numbers for the other values.
 A format like this can be used:

 proc format; picture temp low-36="Invalid Temperature" 36.1-<37.2='99.00' 37.2-high='99.00 - High Body Temperature'; run; data testtemp; format temp temp.; input temp $30.; datalines; 34.56 13.45 36.4 36.8 37.3 38.0 ; run;

 3. Creating a Picture Format (Round Option)

-By default, when a picture format is applied, it truncates the data.
-(As a side note, by default when an existing SAS format is applied like 5.1 or 7.3, the data is rounded.)
+When a picture format is applied, it truncates the data.
+(As a side note, the data is rounded by default when an existing SAS format is applied like 5.1 or 7.3.)
 In general, rounding is preferred to truncating.

 To make a picture format round as an alternative to truncating, we merely add the